GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

       border-bottom: 1px solid [COLOR];
     }
     ```
     The border-bottom property adds a dividing line between each link.
-To avoid having an extra line at the bottom of the       links box, add
+To avoid having an extra line at the bottom of the       links box, add:

     ```css
     li:last-child {
       border-bottom: none;
     }
     ```
-1. To change the color of each link and its background when it is hovered over with the cursor, add
+1. To change the color of each link and its background when it is hovered over with the cursor, add:

     ```css
     li a:hover {